recursion/jackBeNimble/README.md

 - Place an order of `LOTSIZE` at `OFFSET` below best bid/above best offer.
 - Cancel all orders / Cancel last order / Cancel all bids / Cancel all offers.

 On a slightly more technical side, this plugin simply adds keyboard event listeners to the exchange's trading page that allows placing bids and offers, adjusting lot size, and bid/offer offset modifier all with hotkeys.
 It also adds a visible page element that displays the current `OFFSET` setting, which is also adjustable via hotkeys (as is lot size).
+Currently it also slightly alters the coinbase page to make the trading column thinner, providing more room to the rest of the page.
+This may be turned off, or become togglable.

 **Currently this is still being developed and is not polished, production ready, or released as a public chrome extension.**